r3id/r3id_app/_posts/2016-11-03-add-disqus-to-jekyll.md

 ---
 layout:			  default
-title:  		  How to&#58; Add Disqus to your Jekyll site
+title:  		  Add Disqus to your Jekyll site
 type:			    post
 navigation: 	false

-date:   		  2016-11-3
+date:   		  2016-11-03
 excerpt: 		  Disqus is an awesome commenting system which you can easily add to your Jekyll site
 categories:		html jekyll howto development
 gradient: 		1